Menu

 Try it Yourself »

-Alias for Tables Example
+Alias for Tables

-The following SQL statement selects all the orders from the customer with CustomerID=4 (Around the Horn).
+The following SQL selects all the orders from the customer with CustomerID=4 (Around the Horn).
 We use the "Customers" and "Orders" tables, and give them the table aliases of "c" and "o" respectively (Here we use aliases to make the SQL shorter):

 Example